Make an application for pupillage

 This will be an opportunity to meet members of chambers and staff and find out more about our work, culture and the opportunities we offer.
 There will be an informal lunch with some of our junior members.

-6 May 2022 Offers of pupillage will be made and remain open for acceptance for 7 days.
-13 May 2022 at 9am Closing date and time for acceptance of pupillage offers.
+5 May 2023 Offers of pupillage will be made and remain open for acceptance for 7 days.
+12th May 2023 Closing date and time for acceptance of pupillage offers.

 We aim to recruit the best people from all kinds of backgrounds, and will consider your achievements in the context in which they were gained.
 If you show real potential but do not quite meet our selection criteria, you will still be considered.